 Seymour acted as a lady in waiting, or maid of honor, for King Henry VIII's first wife—Catherine of Aragon—and his second—Anne Boleyn—in 1529 and 1535, respectively.
 In September of the year that Henry VIII married Boleyn, he visited the Seymour home.
 It's believed that Jane Seymour caught his eye during the visit, and in February of the following year, rumor of his attraction to Seymour began to spread.
 This was also a short time after Boleyn's second miscarriage.
 Aside from her beauty and status, Seymour's timid and reserved nature is thought to be what attracted the king to her—a stark contrast to his previous two wives.

 In May 1537, it was announced that Seymour was pregnant.
 She gave birth on October 12, 1537, to the heir that Henry VIII had waited years to produce.
 Young Edward VI was born at Hampton Court Palace.
-Seymour attended the christening on October 15, but unfortunately died only nine days later of puerperal fever.
-She was buried at Windson Castle in St. George's Chapel.
+As was the custom at the time, Jane Seymour did not attend her son's christening on October 15, but waited in her chambers until the elaborate ceremony was over when Prince Edward was returned to her.
+Seymour died only nine days later of puerperal fever, an infection that can occur post childbirth.
+She was buried at Windsor Castle in St. George's Chapel.